tsgates/arch-wiki-markdown/wiki/Reporting_Bug_Guidelines.md

     in the bug report.
 But usually we need more than one person to fix a bug : having several experienced people on a bug helps a lot.

--   Waiting on customer and Requires testing : The one who reported a bug is asked to provide more information or to try a proposed solution, but he/she did not give a feedback yet.
+-   Waiting on Response and Requires testing : The one who reported a bug is asked to provide more information or to try a proposed solution, but he/she did not give a feedback yet.
 Those status are rarely used at Arch and should be used more often.
 However it is